arkore/terradraw-workshop/docs/workshops/foss4g2025/basics/exercise-2.md

 1. **Test drawing** - click corresponding buttons to create points, lines and polygons
 1. **Remove features** - click `clear` button to remove features.

-If you have time, please also try to add other TerraDraw modes to the example.
+If you have time, please also try to add other Terra Draw modes to the example.

 ### Example code